 2. Why update the Appointor in a Family Trust?

 Appointors change for many reasons.
 People may wish to retire as an Appointor.
 Perhaps you would like to add your spouse as an additional Appointor.
 This Deed of Variation:

-* allows the current Appointors and Guardians to retire or removed if dead
+- allows the current Appointors and Guardians to retire or be removed if dead

-* confirms those current Appointors who remain as Appointors appoints any new Appointors
+- confirms those current Appointors who remain as Appointors appoint any new Appointors

 Example: Mum and Dad are the Appointors.
 Mum dies.
 Dad continues as the Appointor.
 Dad is happy to control the Family Trust by himself.
 Nothing in the Trust Deed or Mum’s Will states anything different.
 Therefore, all Dad is doing here is formally removing Mum as Appointor.
 Mum’s executor or next of kin signs on Mum’s behalf.
 The Family Trust may have a system or procedure for dealing with dead Appointors.

 Trustee vs Appointor in a Family Trust